 Presuming that such an insider may indeed lawfully disclose under this exception, the insider seeks to certify to the extent possible that he discloses securely.

 Clearly, the obligation (Art.
 18) to draw up insider lists indeed exists for both the “Issuers and any person acting on their behalf or on their account…”.
-Logwise has already, in a separate article (see the heading “Insider lists, ‘delegated lists’, ‘sublists’, ‘providers’, ‘task performers’, ‘agents’” etc.), elaborates on the exact interpretations, suggested clarifications etc. concerning the ultimate boundaries for which actors should reasonably be fitted into that second category.
+Logwise has already, in a separate article (see the heading “Insider lists, ‘delegated lists’, ‘sublists’, ‘providers’, ‘task performers’, ‘agents’” etc.), elaborated on the exact interpretations, suggested clarifications etc. concerning the ultimate boundaries for which actors should reasonably be fitted into that second category.
 Regardless of that exact assessment, it is anyway clear that it is almost impossible to depict a situation where such a provider would somehow also constitute an Art.
 11 MSR; i.e. when an issuer (or the issuer’s provider, like a corporate finance firm) seeks “to gauge the interest of potential investors in a possible transaction and the conditions relating to it such as its potential size or pricing, to one or more potential investors…”.

 This, the interpretation that the recipient shall not both constitute an Art.
 11 MSR and such a provider being under the Art.
 18 insider list obligation, also finds support in MAR itself and the related ESMA publications.